 WHAT ARE YOU LOOKING MOST FORWARD TO THIS YEAR?

 Seeing the synergy of our communications, foodservice and retail departments … for example, our consumer research shows that the number one reason people buy watermelon is the taste.
 We can use this knowledge to help guide our retail and foodservice departments.
 Speaking of foodservice, which is a new arena for us, we’re already making tremendous progress as far as getting watermelon on more restaurant menus.
-Staff collaboration – along with our Board member’s direction – has really set the stage for a great 2017.
+Staff collaboration – along with our Board member’s direction – has really set the stage for a success.

 No comments have been made for this post...